thegetty/quire-docs/content/documentation/github.md

 ## Collaborate with Others using GitHub

 One of the main advantages of using GitHub is that it's an excellent tool for managing projects what have multiple people working on it.
 Once the project is on GitHub and either forked or cloned by you and your colleagues, you can all make changes and commits to the same project.
-Just remember to add your colleagues as collaborators on your project and give them the appropriate permissions.

-{{< q-class "box tip" >}}
-- When setting-up a new repository you have [two options](https://docs.github.com/en/github/getting-started-with-github/types-of-github-accounts): you can you can invite users to become collaborators to your personal repository or groups of people can collaborate across many projects at the same time in organization accounts.
+When setting-up a new repository you have [two options](https://docs.github.com/en/github/getting-started-with-github/types-of-github-accounts): you can you can invite users to become collaborators to your personal repository or groups of people can collaborate across many projects at the same time in organization accounts.
 Each has different options for [managing settings and permissions](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/managing-user-account-settings).
-{{< /q-class >}}

 Clear communication is vital when collaborating with GitHub.
 If multiple people are working on a project and all making changes to the same files, there’s a good chance you will run into conflicts.
 While git is specifically designed to deal with these sorts of issues, it's important to avoid working on the same sections at the same time.